neongreen/haskell-ex/README.md

 * Make the winning sequence stand out when the game ends (can be done with `SetColor Background Vivid`).

 <img src="http://i.imgur.com/GsJ3yP6.png" width="365">

+## 2. Calculate probability of winning using simulation

+There's a contest going on in a Russian social network: seven prizes will be given to seven randomly chosen people among those who have reposted a certain post.
+(There are actually 100 prizes, but the other 93 suck, so we'll ignore them.)
+There are already ~1000000 reposts.
+My sister wonders: what's the probability of her winning at least one prize (out of those seven) if she reposts the post 10 times using 10 different accounts?
+What about 100 times?
+1000 times?

+Calculate the answer by running a simulation some number of times (for instance, 10000 times).
+You can use [`System.Random`](https://hackage.haskell.org/package/random/docs/System-Random.html) or some other random library (e.g. [`Data.Random`](https://hackage.haskell.org/package/random-fu/docs/Data-Random.html)).

+A code-free spoiler: if you're not good at probabilistic simulations, <a href="#" title="You can assume that prizes go to people with numbers 1–7, then generate N random numbers between 1 and 1000000+N and check that at least one of them is between 1 and 7.
+Make sure that generated numbers aren't equal."> here's one way it could be done</a> (answer in the link tooltip).